workcontrolgit/TemplateKissAPI/README.md

-# DevKit WebAPI - Rapid Prototype
+# DevKit WebAPI - Rapid REST API Prototype

-This project is based on Clean Architechture, Repository and Unit of Work patterns.
-The source code is organized in four projects
+This project is based on Clean Architecture, Repository and Unit of Work patterns.
+The geneare source code is organized in four projects

 1. Core
 2. Application